DasHomi/preventer/README.md

   - _Prevents creation of Paths_
 - No Farmland
   - _Prevents creation of Farmland_
-- Prevent Glow Berry Harvest
+- No Glow Berry Harvesting
   - _Prevents harvesting Glow Berries_
-- Prevent Sweet Berry Harvest
+- No Sweet Berry Harvesting
   - _Prevents harvesting Sweet Berries_
-- Prevent Copper wax removing
+- No Copper Dewaxing
   - _Prevents removing wax from copper_
-- Prevent Copper scraping
+- No Copper Scraping
   - _Prevents removing oxidation from copper_
 - Low Durability Protection
   - _Prevent tools & weapons from being broken due to low durability_
-- Only harvest mature Crops
+- Only Mature Crop Harvesting
   - _Prevents harvesting/breaking of non-mature plants_
-- Prevent Villager Punch
+- Prevent Villager Punching
   - _Prevents you from punching villagers_
-- Prevent Zombified Piglin Punch
+- Prevent Zombified Piglin Punching
   - _Prevents you from punching Zombified Piglins_
-- No Cake today
+- No Cake Eating
   - _Prevents you from eating Cake_
-- Prevent trapped chest opening
+- Prevent Trapped Chest Opening
   - _Prevents you from opening trapped chests_
-- Prevent Budding Amethyst block breaking
+- Prevent Budding Amethyst Block Breaking
   - _Prevents you from breaking Budding Amethyst blocks_
-- Prevent Accidental Rocket Use
+- Prevent Firework Rocket Use
-  - _Prevents you from accidental using Firework Rockets_
+  - _Prevents you from using firework rockets while not flying_
-- Prevent End Crystal hitting
+- Prevent End Crystal Hitting
-  - _Prevents you hitting End Crystals_
+  - _Prevents you from hitting End Crystals_
 - Prevent Bed Use
   - _Prevents you from using beds in the Nether or End dimension_
 - Prevent Coral Placing